JRCrawford/wp-lemp/README.md

 Much of the functionality in this playbook is obtained from advanced ansible roles that provide a significant amount of customization using role variables.
 This playbook defines working defaults in the @group_vars/all@ file but can be modified and/or extended.

+Modifies the webmaster user name, password, shell, user id, and home directory mode.
+Note that the static HTML/JS and dynamic PHP pages are stored relative to the home directory of this user (i.e. /home/webmaster/<domain name>/public)

+    webmaster_user_name: webmaster
+    webmaster_user_password: Ch4ngeMe!
+    webmaster_user_shell: /bin/bash
+    webmaster_user_uid: 1100
+    webmaster_user_home_mode: 0750

+Modifies the hostname served by the VM.
+This can be any FQDN.

+    domain_name: myhost.com

+Sets the mysql super user password (i.e. root account).

+    mysql_super_user_password: ChangeM3!

+Email address to use with letsEncrypt to generate signed TLS certificates:

+    lets_encrypt_email: "my@email.com"

+Use self-signed certificates rather than letsEncrypt:

+    skip_certbot: "no"

-To view the available options, consult the following ansible roles' documentation:
+To view the available options for the various roles, consult the following ansible roles' documentation:

 * [geerlingguy.security](https://github.com/geerlingguy/ansible-role-security)
 * [geerlingguy.firewall](https://github.com/geerlingguy/ansible-role-firewall)